Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Are other people using the land?

 This is an important question to dig into because it will help you assess where you might find yourself in a legal battle down the road.
 The best way to gather information here is to walk the property thoroughly, making notes of any places where you notice signs of human activity.
 Are there signs that someone has been dumping garbage in the backwoods?
 How about old gardens, tire tracks, or signs of clear-cutting?
-It is very possible the current owner knows the history of all the activities you see.
+It is very possible that the current owner knows the history of all the activities you see.
 But where they don’t, more research is needed.
 There may be undocumented agreements with the neighbors or illicit land use that could spell liability issues and land disputes for you later.
-For more information about the legal risks of unauthorized land use, read Navigating Due Diligence on an Agricultural Parcel.
+For more information about the legal risks of unauthorized land use, read our guide, Navigating Due Diligence on an Agricultural Parcel.

 Are there any easements on the property?

-Most land is encumbered in some way, meaning there is a legal agreement that gives people other than the land owner(s) access to the land or limits what the land owner(s) can do with their land.
+Most land is encumbered in some way, meaning there is a legal agreement that gives people other than the landowner(s) access to the land or limits what the landowner(s) can do with their land.
 Easements are one of the most common types of encumbrances.
 For example, many properties will have utility easements that allow utility companies to access parts of the property to maintain pipes, cables, wires, etc. This might involve moving earth, razing structures, or spraying chemicals.
 Many farm properties may also be subject to conservation easements, which preserve the land for agricultural use but may make it difficult for farmers and ranchers to do any development on their property that is not strictly agricultural (such as building a workshop space).
-It’s good to know where these easements are on your property, and the specific terms of the easements, when committing to a land project, lease, or purchase.
+It’s good to know where these easements are on your property and the specific terms of the easements when committing to a land project, lease, or purchase.

 Easements are generally documented at the county land records office (or your local equivalent) and available for you to review in person or online.
 For more information about conducting due diligence using county land records, read Navigating Due Diligence on an Agricultural Parcel.